saiyam1814/katacoda-scenarios/nix/intro.md

-This is the buildsafe playground.
+This is the nix playground.